 Gateron switches are one of the most popular types of switches used in mechanical keyboards.
 They are known for their smooth and linear keypresses.
 There are different types of Gateron switches, each with its unique feel.

 Gateron switches are available in three different colors: black, red, and brown.
 Each color represents a different spring weight.
 Black switches are the heaviest, with a spring weight of 60g.
 Red switches are lighter, with a spring weight of 45g.
 Brown switches are the lightest, with a spring weight of 35g.

 If you’re looking for a switch that combines the best of both worlds, Gateron switches are a great option.
-They offer a smooth and linear keypress with a variety of different spring weights and actuation points.
+They offer a smooth, linear keypress with various spring weights and actuation points.

 Kailh Switches Overview

-Kailh switches are available in a variety of colors, including black, red, brown, and white.
-They are also available in different actuation forces, which is the amount of force required to press the switch down.
+Kailh switches are available in various colors, including black, red, brown, and white.
+They are also available in different actuation forces, which is the force required to press the switch down.
 The most common actuation force for Kailh switches is 55 grams, but they are also available in 35 grams and 75 grams.